Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 In review, the wireframes stayed generally consistent with the finished design, however I amended the NavBar hamburger dropdown menu for iPad, the membership options are now listed in one line at this screen size and there are various other minor changes (e.g. testimonial clients amended from three to two people).

 ## Features
-- The website is responsive on all device sizes (and has been tested through Chrome Dev Tools on iPhone 6, iPhone X, iPad and Desktop).
+- The website is responsive on all device sizes (and has been tested through Chrome Dev Tools on various devices including iPhone 6, iPhone X, iPad and Desktop).
 - The website has several interactive elements, including various Bootstrap buttons which can be clicked to open up an Enquiry Form and a Class Schedule.
 Both of these open in new windows.
-The Enquiry Form can be accessed through call to action buttons on the Home Page and Join page, while the Classes Schedule is accessed through a call to action button at the centre of the Classes page.
+The Enquiry Form can be accessed through call to action buttons on the Home Page and Join Page, while the Classes Schedule is accessed through a call to action button at the centre of the Classes page.
 - Each page in the website (except for the Enquiry Form & the Classes Schedule) features a responsive bootstrap navigation bar with the gym logo featured to the left and the five page links to the right, and these pages also each contain a 4 column footer with a copyright message, address, opening hours and contact information (email and phone).
 The Home, About, Join & Enquiry pages feature a large hero image, while there are various smaller images inputted in the Facilities, Classes & Info pages.
 Each page has been designed to be intuitive and easy to follow, with text prepared in a concise and to the point structure, and flows in a logical manner from the Home Page to the Join Page;